xenharmonic-devs/sonic-weave/documentation/dsl.md

 ## Basic example

-SonicWeave is a relative of [Scala .scl](https://www.huygens-fokker.org/scala/scl_format.html) and a successor to Scale Workshop 2 syntax.
+SonicWeave is related to [Scala .scl](https://www.huygens-fokker.org/scala/scl_format.html) and a successor of Scale Workshop 2.
 It is intended for constructing microtonal scales that repeat at the octave (or some other period).

 Let's start with a basic major scale in just intonation:
 ```c